wkumari/draft-harkins-owe/README.md

 2. Background

-   Many businesses-- bars, coffee shops, etc.-- offer free Wi-Fi as an inducement to customers to enter and remain in the premises.
+   Many businesses (for exmaple, coffee shops and bars) offer free Wi-Fi as an inducement to customers to enter and remain in the premises.
    Many customers will use the availability of free Wi-Fi as a deciding factor in which business to patronize.
-Since these businesses are not Internet service providers, they are not willing and/or not qualified to perform complex configuration on their network.
+Since these businesses are not Internet service providers, they are often unwilling and/or unqualified to perform complex configuration on their network.
 In addition, customers are generally unwilling to do complicated provisioning on their devices just to obtain free Wi-Fi.
-This leads to a popular deployment technique-- a network protected using a shared, and public PSK that is printed on a sandwich board at the entrance, on a chalkboard on the wall, or on a menu.
+This leads to a popular deployment technique -- a network protected using a shared, and public PSK that is printed on a sandwich board at the entrance, on a chalkboard on the wall, or on a menu.
 The PSK is used in a cryptographic handshake defined in [IEEE802.11] called the